-This situation, with market-facing firm selecting a single tier 1 partner from several options via an RFQ and subsequent negotiations, and the tier 1 firms behaving similarly vis-a-vis tier 2, is common in practice when the downstream tiers in the supply chain are performing product-specific activities.
+This situation, with an OEM selecting a single tier 1 partner from several options via an RFQ and subsequent negotiations, and the tier 1 firms behaving similarly vis-a-vis tier 2, is common in practice when the downstream tiers in the supply chain are performing product-specific activities.
 Somewhere upstream in the chain (in our experiments this is after tier 2) inputs become more generic, competition more perfect, and firms can source inputs at something approximating a common market competitive price.
 This situation, with sole-sourcing downstream and competitive markets upstream, is representative of, but not limited to, the high tech, consumer products and services, entertainment, food, furniture, large complex engineered products, and automotive industries (see Lovejoy 2010a).
 The specific structure we analyze is shown in Figure 1.
-Although the market-facing firm could be (and often is) an OEM, for ease of interpretation we label that firm a retailer, the tier 1 firms as manufacturers and the tier 2 firms as suppliers, which intuitively signals the appropriate chain relationship of supplier to manufacturer to retailer.
+For ease of interpretation we label the OEM interfacing with the public as the retailer, the tier 1 firms as manufacturers and the tier 2 firms as suppliers, which intuitively signals the appropriate chain relationship of supplier to manufacturer to retailer.
 In our experiments there are two suppliers and two manufacturers, all with potentially different costs. c_s^1 and c_s^2 are the supply costs for suppliers 1 and 2, respectively (these include their costs of upstream supply and value adding cost). c_m^1 and c_m^2 are the value-adding costs for (tier 1) manufacturers 1 and 2, respectively.
 Their supply costs from tier 2 will be determined by negotiations.
 R is the revenue (net of any firm-specific value adding cost) at which the retailer can sell the (indivisible) finished item on the market.
 Like the manufacturers, the retailer's supply cost from tier 1 will be determined by negotiations.
 We assume complete information about value-adding costs, which is an abstraction in many applied settings but not unreasonable in others.
 Firms go to great lengths to understand their suppliers' costs, because that information helps them in negotiations.
 In practice these efforts include reverse engineering, cost modeling based on historical data, backing out component costs from competitors' published prices for different product configurations, direct inspection of suppliers, open books agreements, and other tactics.